rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 This is normally a good idea, since log files are usually all text, and text compresses very well.
-You might, however, have some archived logs you don&rsquo;t want compressed, but still want compression to be on by default.
+You might, however, have some archived logs you don't want compressed, but still want compression to be on by default.
 In those cases you can include the following command in an application-specific config: